apache/spark/docs/ml-features.md

 Note also that the splits that you provided have to be in strictly increasing order, i.e. `s0 < s1 < s2 < ... < sn`.

+NaN values: Note also that `Bucketizer` will raise an error when it finds NaN values in the dataset by default, but the user can also choose to either keep or remove NaN values within the dataset by setting `handleInvalid`.
+If the user chooses to keep NaN values, they will be handled specially and placed into their own bucket, for example, if 4 buckets are used, then non-NaN data will be put into buckets[0-3], but NaNs will be counted in a special bucket[4].

 More details can be found in the API docs for [Bucketizer](api/scala/index.html#org.apache.spark.ml.feature.Bucketizer).

 **Examples**